Erhard Hugo Zander1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30,31,32,33,34,35

 As a young man, Erhard worked on the large farm of his father at Steinborn (Słupia.)2

 In order to bring more people to their overseas colonies, the German government recruited young people by paying for gear and travel expenses to the colony.
 At the age of 21, Erhard, dissatisfied with the strict Prussian lifestyle, discussed this with his step-mother, and they decided that it would be a good opportunity to begin life in Africa as a cattle rancher.
-On 29 April 1908, Erhard emigrated to Swakopmund, German South West Africa via Antwerpen from Hamburg, Germany.
+On 29 April 1908, Erhard emigrated to Swakopmund, German South West Africa via Antwerpen from Hamburg, Deutschland.
 He was a passenger on the SS Feldmarschall, a 6142-ton steamship of the German East Africa Line out of Hamburg.6,40,41

 Once he arrived in German Southwest Africa, he had to familiarize himself with the local way of ranching, which was completely different to farming in West Prussia.
 To gain experience, he worked for a while as a manager on the Ongombo Ranch for the widow of Theodor Mayer.42